DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 of Adventures is designed to be fast-paced, while leaving a lot of room for player teamwork and creativity.
 To keep up the pace, players should be sure to study their character sheets and know their options ahead of combat, and use others’ turns to make their choices.
+Deck of Adventures is all about teamwork, so communication is encouraged.

-GMs may provide a grid map to help players visualize the situation.
+GMs may provide a grid map and other visual cues like character tokens to help players visualize the situation.
 On a square grid, moving diagonally counts as one space unless otherwise ruled by the GM.

 #### Taking Turns